wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ## Verify software versions

-To be able to practice data conversion to BUFR, the student VM comes with ecCodes, synop2bufr and csv2bufr pre-installed.

-To be able to run wis2box, the student VM is provided with with Python, Docker and Docker Compose pre-installed.
+To be able to run wis2box, the student VM should have Python, Docker and Docker Compose pre-installed.

 Check Python version:
 ```bash